ibm-cloud-docs/containers/cs_ingress_types.md

 {: #alb-migrate-3}

 1. Change the image type of one ALB to test traffic flow.
 When you change the ALB's image type, the ALB now only reads the Ingress resources and configmap that are formatted for Kubernetes Ingress, and begins to forward traffic according to those resources.
-    1. Choose the version for the ALB image that you want to use.
-      ```
-      ibmcloud ks ingress alb versions
-      ```
-      {: pre}

-    2. List your ALB IDs.
+    1. List your ALB IDs.
 In the output, copy the ID and IP address for one ALB.
       ```
       ibmcloud ks ingress alb ls -c <cluster>
       ```
       {: pre}

-    3. Disable the ALB.
+    2. Disable the ALB.
       * <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic clusters:
         ```
         ibmcloud ks ingress alb disable classic --alb <ALB_ID> -c <cluster_name_or_ID>